zuijiangwan/zuijiangwan.github.io/content/authors/admin/_index.md

       - Comprehensive Experiment Of Computing System
       - Fundamental of Artificial Intelligence
       - An Introduction to Database System
-    summary: |
-      Thesis on _Why LLMs are awesome_.
-Supervised by [Prof Joe Smith](https://example.com).
-Presented papers at 5 IEEE conferences with the contributions being published in 2 Springer journals.
     button:
       text: 'Read Thesis'
       url: 'https://example.com'